 We are Mairi and Seamus MacPherson and we live in Fearn, near Tain, in the Scottish Highlands.
-We have been growing our own fruit and veg using natural, ‘no dig’ principles for 6 years.
-As well as a walled side-garden where we grow flowers, artichokes and alpine strawberries, we have a large garden that we’re slowly turning from lawn-and-shrubs to a permaculture-inspired space.
-We have chickens, ducks, a rabbit, dogs and cats, and four small polytunnels, as well as a number of mature apple and plum trees.
+We have been growing our own fruit and veg using natural, ‘no dig’ principles for 7 years.
+As well as a walled side-garden where we grow flowers, artichokes and alpine strawberries, we have a large garden that we’re slowly turning from lawn-and-shrubs into a permaculture-inspired space.
+We have chickens, ducks, a rabbit, dogs and cats, and several polytunnels, as well as a number of mature apple and plum trees.
 Academics by training, we’re passionate about growing as much food as we can as organically as possible, and to share our knowledge and experience with others.

 We believe that growing your own fruit and veg is for everyone, no matter your age, abilities, experience, or economic circumstances.
 We’re committed to teaching folks about gardening sustainably, within their means, and with consideration of their needs.
 Whether you’re growing a tomato plant on your windowsill or your entire garden is taken over by fruit and veg, we’re here to help you do so in a way that doesn’t break the bank, the environment – or yourself.